guillaume-chevalier/scikit-learn-digit-recognition/README.md

-# Digit Recognition with a scikit-learn's Bernoulli RBM and a Logistic Classifier.
+# Digit Recognition with scikit-learn's Bernoulli RBM and a Logistic Classifier.

 ## INSTALL REQUIREMENTS: